Revascularization in Severe Left Ventricular Dysfunction | Ten Points to Remember

 - Future trial data will inform the indications for concomitant mitral valve surgery in patients undergoing CABG and who have moderate MR.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Cardiomyopathies, Coronary Artery Bypass, Ventricular Dysfunction, Left, Coronary Artery Disease, Heart Failure, Mitral Valve, Quality of Life, Mitral Valve Insufficiency, Myocardial Ischemia, Ventricular Remodeling, Thoracic Surgery, Myocardial Revascularization